Billionaire Launches First Cannabis-tied Cryptocurrency and Global Hemp Exchange

 Farmers are paid in SWX Coin from the Farmer’s Wallet which is redeemable for cash anytime, without restriction, from the bank’s vaults in Gstaad, Switzerland or regional offices in the Caribbean.
 Outside of the Farmer’s Wallet, surplus hemp is sold to third party buyers using SWX Coins that they purchase from Swissx Bank of Cannabis.

-The Swissx Global Hemp Exchange will monitor and analyze thousands of data streams including predictive crop software linked to partner Chase Ergen’s vast network of satellites, EchoStar.
+The Swissx Global Hemp Exchange will monitor and analyze thousands of data streams including predictive crop software.
 The Exchange will initially handle Swissx’s surplus crop at preferred rates but will eventually become the authority for the entire Cannabis sector for trusted pricing and trading.

 For added speed and security the Swissx Bank of Cannabis and SWX Coin operate on D-Wave Technology's advanced quantum computers.